Othoz/paragraph/README.rst

 Overview
 ========

-othoz-paragraph is a pure Python micro-framework supporting seamless lazy and parallel evaluation and parallelism of computation graphs.
+othoz-paragraph is a pure Python micro-framework supporting seamless lazy and concurrent evaluation of computation graphs.

-In essence, this package allows to write *functional* code in Python, whose actual execution is deferred, lazy and parallel, by relating *variables* whose values may not be known before execution time.
-Such constructs come in handy under the following cumulative conditions:
+In essence, the package allows to write *functional* code directly in Python: statements merely specify relationships among *variables* through *operations*.

-    - the code expresses stable yet complex, computation or IO intensive dependencies among a number of variables,
-    - common use cases require the evaluation of arbitrary subsets of these variables, the content of this subset being versatile and a priori unknown.
+Evaluation of any variable given the values of other variables is then de facto:

+  - **lazy**: only operations participating in the determination of the requested value are executed,
+  - **concurrent**: operations can be executed by a thread pool of arbitrary size.

-Under these conditions, the joint benefits of lazy and parallel evaluation balance the additional programming effort, since intermediate variables necessary to compute the requested results are automatically discovered and evaluated.
-Any computation branch that does not contribute to determining the value of the requested variable is not executed.
-In addition, relationships among variables can be traversed in both directions, allowing a form of backpropagation of information through the computation network that would be otherwise cumbersome to implement in an imperative manner.
+In addition, relationships among variables can be traversed in both directions, allowing a form of backpropagation of information through the computation network that would be cumbersome to implement in an imperative manner.

 A glossary is provided below, which should clarify most concepts implemented in this module.
 Note that the usage of some terms may slightly differ from their standard definitions, reading it through before diving into the code is therefore highly recommended irrespective of the reader's familiarity with the